 By now your voice is beginning to sound deep and throaty like James Earl Jones, and your affinity for wearing towering suits of armor that fully encumber your body have all but consumed you.

-Indeed, this anxiety thing has become you, but at least you wear it well, and thank god it comes in black.
+Indeed, this anxiety disorder thing has become you, but at least you wear it well, and thank god it comes in black.
 Gosh, you’re such a diva.

 The upside is, cosplay is easier than ever.

 You huff you puff, you blow that house down.
-These days you walk around force choking everyone and anyone unfortunate enough to be in your path, because anxiety has crippled you and your suit is really tight.
+These days you walk around force choking everyone and anyone unfortunate enough to be in your path, because your anxiety disorder has crippled you and your suit is really tight.

 Your pain is constant and sharp and you would be damned if you didn’t inflict some of that pain on others.
 Besides, force choking is fun as hell.
 But, this isn’t you, it’s time for a snickers bar.